 I get tons of attention from Charles, Lois and Christine Fischer three or four times a day, great meals (on time, I might add), snacks slipped to me by Mr. FishDuck, and I got to appear on the FishDuck Instructional Videos that have been viewed over a million times.
 Yep–I did it all for cheese, but who wouldn’t (we can all agree everything is better with cheese and bacon)?
 I have three beds located throughout the house, with lots of toys to play with and gifts from our beloved Grizzled Ol’ Coach, Mike Morris.
 It is a sweet deal, as the Fischers adore me, and I have them well-trained.

-Charles has mumbled about having a “summary” article concerning the highlights of FishDuck.com, as the site prepares for delivering some Bad News/Good News (primarily bad) to the public tomorrow.
-He has said for years that he needs to take the items out of the file called, “You don’t Suck” and list them in one article as a final way to remember the impact of the site with Oregon fans over the past nearly six years.
+Charles has mumbled about having a “summary” article concerning the highlights of FishDuck.com, where he takes the items out of the file called, “You don’t Suck” and list them in one article as a way to remember the impact of the site with Oregon fans over the years.

-I am going to present it to you, and while some of it you have heard before, hopefully some is new.
-Or you may want to skip this altogether, as Charles will be using it as a long-term historical piece for reference.
-I just felt it was needed as all of us associated with the site have been part of a very unique football fan experience, and I have witnessed the countless hours he has given (in addition money that could have been spent on me!).
-If nobody reads it–that’s OK, but I want to go down memory lane recalling the special events associated with the site.
+I am going to present it to you, and while some of it you have heard parts of it before, hopefully some is new.
+(Charles will be using it as a long-term historical piece for reference) I just felt it was needed as all of us associated with the site have been part of a very unique football fan experience, and I have witnessed the countless hours he has given, (in addition money that could have been spent on me!) but I want to go down memory lane recalling the special events associated with the site.